 Minimally Invasive Alternatives

 Despite your best efforts, alternative treatments will not prove successful for everyone.
-If this is the case, your doctor may suggest that you undergo surgery to remove your bone spurs and release neural compression.
+If this is the case, your physician may suggest that you undergo surgery to remove your bone spurs and release neural compression.
 Before consenting to a highly invasive operation, contact Laser Spine Institute.
 Our medical experts can tell you more about the benefits of minimally invasive, endoscopic spine procedures which are safe and effective, and are performed on an outpatient basis.